junyixu/TrixiEnzyme.jl/docs/src/index.md

 if you want to track derivatives through arrays that are enclosed, you have to duplicate the array to have shadow memory for its differentiation
 So if you only have the original memory, you cannot do the differentiation since you don't have a place to store the extra values.
 In a simplified sense, a `Dual{Float64}` is 128 bits, `Float64` is 64 bits, so if you're writing to a buffer of 5 `Float64` numbers, you need 5*2*64 bits of space to keep a dual number, which you don't have.
 So the best thing to do for a user would be to separate out the things that you need to track through, make them arguments to [the function](https://junyixu.github.io/TrixiEnzyme.jl/dev/api.html#TrixiEnzyme.enzyme_rhs!), and then simply Duplicate on those.
-This is how [`TrixiEnzyme.jacobian_enzyme_forward`](https://junyixu.github.io/TrixiEnzyme.jl/dev/api.html#TrixiEnzyme.jacobian_enzyme_forward) works: get the arguments unpacked from `semi.cache` and duplicate them to store shadows.
+This is how [`TrixiEnzyme.jacobian_enzyme_forward`](https://junyixu.github.io/TrixiEnzyme.jl/dev/api.html#TrixiEnzyme.jacobian_enzyme_forward) works: Extract the arguments from `semi.cache` and duplicate them to store shadows.

 ## Configuring Batch Size